 Eva LeWitt, Untitled (Mesh Circles), 2021.
 Installation view, Eva LeWitt, the Institute of Contemporary Art/Boston, 2021.
 Courtesy the artist and VI,VII, Oslo, Norway.
-Photo by Ernesto Galan. © Eva LeWitt
+Photo by Chuck Choi. © Eva LeWitt

 Eva LeWitt’s vibrant, handmade sculptures are fashioned from everyday commercial and industrial materials.
 She casts, dyes, and cuts these pliable, soft, and often synthetic materials before composing them in captivating arrangements of hanging geometric forms and gradations of undulating color.
 Her large-scale abstract artworks often recall domestic or theatrical decor, such as curtains, whose colors are meant to ”radiate heat” and ”generate energy,” according to LeWitt.
 Just as curtains evoke an interplay between inside and outside—marking a boundary between public and private or alternatively revealing and concealing—LeWitt’s intuitive material arrangements play with unresolved tensions: between transparency and opacity, gravity and weightlessness, abstraction and decoration.

-Conceived for the ICA and structured by the particular shape of the museum’s architecture, Untitled (Mesh Circles) is a monumental sculpture made of bands of colorful coated mesh fabric whose shifting linear composition creates a number of interlocking circular forms.
+Conceived for the ICA’s Sandra and Gerald Fineberg Art Wall, and structured by the particular shape of the museum’s architecture, Untitled (Mesh Circles) is a monumental sculpture made of bands of colorful coated mesh fabric whose shifting linear composition creates a number of interlocking circular forms.
 While coated meshes have a variety of uses ranging from privacy screens to high-visibility workwear, LeWitt transforms lengths of the tensile fabric into an unfolding environmental sculpture that intensifies the experience of space.
 As the crosshatched surface pattern and fields of color overlap and respond to ambient conditions like sunlight and circulating air, a moire effect is produced: a shimmering pattern that occurs when two geometrically regular patterns are superimposed.
 Untitled (Mesh Circles) creates a dynamic and uplifting experience that vibrates throughout the museum’s interior.